 At Kea Company, the AVS is the compass we use to help ourselves and our clients to navigate through the complex global market.
 That is why we aim to maximize the participation in the survey, in order to better assure its objectivity and resilience.
 We are committed to avoiding bias and potential conflicts of interest.
-The design and analysis of the survey is separate from its business development and commercialization.
+The design, execution and analysis of the survey is separate from its business development and commercialization.
 Kea’s researchers and consultants are committed to the highest standards of ethics in the research process.

 QUESTION: AN ANALYST FIRM MENTIONED IN THE AVS SEND ME AN EMAIL ENCOURAGING ME TO PARTICIPATE.
 IS THIS ALLOWED?